 An example of a niche that everyone thought of…

-My favorite example is the take-out coffee cup lid.
+My favorite example of a niche is the take-out coffee cup lid.
 Back in the 80’s there were only standard plastic lids for coffee cups, with no tab or opening to sip out of.
 If you wanted to drink out of your cup, you took the lid off.
 Or you ripped a hole in the top.

 Someone got wise to this and created a lid with a small crescent shape on one edge, with a notch on either side so that you could rip a semi-circle shaped hole in your cup.
 It was messy, but it was easier than ripping a random shape which could result in coffee dribbling out the sides and down your white shirt.
 Because you are always wearing white when you spill on yourself.
 At some point, these lids became the only ones the companies bought, because they are the lids that customers wanted.

 So yes, if you can imagine, coffee cup lids became a niche market.
 Over the years, the cups have developed, so that now we have lids with a push button on top.
 Or you get a lid with a regular sippy hole in the top and a stopper to keep your beverage inside the cup.
 Super handy.
 And now there are websites dedicated to advertising new and interesting ways to tote your hot beverages around.